Medically reviewed by Kristin Hall, FNP

 There is very little research on the effects of doxycycline during pregnancy.
 Doxycycline has an FDA category D rating, indicating that there is positive evidence of some risk to the fetus if this medication is used during pregnancy.

-If you’re prescribed doxycycline to treat acne or any other health condition and believe you may be pregnant, talk to your doctor.
-You should also talk to your doctor if you’re planning to become pregnant in the near future and currently use doxycycline.
+If you’re prescribed doxycycline to treat acne or any other health condition and believe you may be pregnant, talk to your healthcare provider.
+You should also talk to your healthcare provider if you’re planning to become pregnant in the near future and currently use doxycycline.

 Doxycycline can pass into breast milk and may cause side effects in infants.
-If you breastfeed your children, talk to your doctor before using doxycycline.
+If you breastfeed your children, talk to your healthcare provider before using doxycycline.

 Dealing with acne can be a frustrating, stressful process.
 From the occasional breakout before or during your period to stubborn, painful acne, few things are as irritating as trying to get rid of acne that just refuses to disappear.

 Doxycycline is one of several medications used to treat and prevent acne.
-Depending on your type of acne and the severity of your breakouts, your doctor might prescribe it on its own or as one of several medications and skincare products.
+Depending on your type of acne and the severity of your breakouts, your healthcare provider might prescribe it on its own or as one of several medications and skincare products.

 Our guide to the most effective acne treatments goes into more detail about other options that are available for clearing up your skin and getting rid of acne for good, from facial washes and creams to birth control and more.